IPS can accept payments even when it is off-line.

 Note: Some card schemes such as International Maestro and Electron, do not allow offline acceptance.

 You cannot accept offline contactless sale transactions and offline magnetic swipe sale transactions.
-For these types of offline transactions, including chip transactions that are above the value of the pre-defined limit, IPC displays a referral prompt.
+For these types of offline transactions, including chip transactions that are above the value of the pre-defined limit, IPS displays a referral prompt.

 This referral prompt asks for voice authorisation and shows the telephone number of the Worldpay contact centre to call.
 To accept the transaction, the payment terminal attendant enters the voice authorisation code from the Worldpay contact centre.
 Alternatively, the payment terminal attendant can reject the transaction and the transaction is cancelled.

-IPC automatically switches out of Stand-in mode at the next transaction when it can contact either the primary or secondary url.
+IPS automatically switches out of Stand-in mode at the next transaction when it can contact either the primary or secondary url.